OpenLiberty/open-liberty-operator/doc/user-guide.md

 Operator](https://github.com/application-stacks/operator).
 To see more information on the usage of common functionality, see Application Stacks documentation below.
 Note that, in the samples from the links below, the instances of `Kind:
-RuntimeComponent` must be replaced with `Kind: AppsodyApplication`.
+RuntimeComponent` must be replaced with `Kind: OpenLibertyApplication`.

 - [Image Streams](https://github.com/application-stacks/operator/blob/master/doc/user-guide.md#Image-streams)
 - [Service Account](https://github.com/application-stacks/operator/blob/master/doc/user-guide.md#Service-account)